M Idioms

 - mischief

-The kids were involved in some monkey business when the window was broken.
+The kids were involved in some monkey business when the window broke.

 monkey business